-Appendix D - List of change 50 10.2.2 New Note 3 regarding the RET being applied to a rated premises' REI by using the Renewable Power Percentage (RPP).
-10.3.1 New content regarding Large-scale Generation Certificates (LGCs).
-10.4.2.1 New URL added for www.greenpower.gov.au Chapter 11 11 Documentation required for Requirements have been added from the OREG Ruling and REI Pilot Rules. accredited ratings 11.6.2 a) 3) The written statements of what deliveries occurred during the rating period , including contact details for the responsible person who supplied the information.
-This may include confirmation there were no deliveries made during the rating period.
-11.7.2 Documentation examples include all electricity proportioning calculations.
-11.7.2 a) New content regarding shared solar consumption calculations must be done using the NABERS Onsite Renewable Energy Generation (OREG) allocation calculator.
-11.8.1 Added Note: Note: There are several options for obtaining onsite renewable energy data, including- a) using a meter connected to an inverter; b) downloading data from an inverter; and c) obtaining data from a data portal.
+NABERS Rules - Metering and Consumption - Chapter 11 - Documentation required for accredited ratings Version 1.3 (old location) Version 2.0 (new location) Changes made Requirements have been added from the OREG Ruling and REI Pilot Rules.
+11.6.2 a) 3) The written statements of what deliveries occurred during the rating period , including contact details for the responsible person who supplied the information.
+This may include confirmation there were no deliveries made during the rating period. - 11.7.2 Documentation examples include all electricity proportioning calculations. - 11.8.1 Added Note: Note: There are several options for obtaining on- site renewable energy data, including: a) Using a meter connected to an inverter. b) Downloading data from an inverter. c) Obtaining data from a data portal.
 All of these methods are acceptable but will not be suited for all all circumstances.
 The most appropriate method needs to therefore be determined on a case-by-case basis.
 If unsure, please contact the National Administrator for guidance.
 All meter or data portal needs to be read and validated in accordance with Chapter 7.
-11.8.2 New section - GreenPower ® separate purchases.
-11.8.3 New section - bulk GreenPower ® purchases.
-11.8.4 New section - Voluntary surrender of LGCs in the REC Registry for one individual building.